CAVA Group, Inc. research snapshot

 $40 to $55

-More likely if CAVA sustains strong guest traffic, new restaurants reach attractive returns, same-restaurant sales remain positive, restaurant-level margins hold near the low-to-mid 20s, and corporate expenses grow slower than revenue.
+More likely if CAVA sustains strong guest traffic, new restaurants reach attractive returns, the August 11 report shows same-restaurant sales holding near double digits, restaurant-level margins hold near 25%, and corporate expenses grow slower than revenue.

 Base case